Bioinformatics: A Practical Guide to the Analysis of Genes and Proteins, Second Edition

 and the given version number.
 Subsequent modification of one of the sequences by

-its owner (e.g., 5extension during a study of the gene’s regulation) will result in
+its owner (e.g., 5_ extension during a study of the gene’s regulation) will result in

 the version number being incremented appropriately.
 The analysis that cited accession